 Travel can disrupt our healthy lifestyles in more way than one: from increased stress and disrupted sleep to limited food options and more time sitting.
 Sometimes it feels like a week away can undo all the good progress we’ve been making.
 Let’s not let travel be a reason for us to deviate from our health goals.
 How?
-After years of traveling cross-country to see family and across the world for my job, I am sharing my best travel tips to keep you healthy, minimize stress and enjoy the experience of being away.
+We are sharing our best travel tips to keep you healthy, minimize stress and enjoy the experience of being away.

 To Exercise or Not?

 Travel in itself can be stressful and adding in intense exercise may not be the best idea for you if that’s the case.
 If you’re going to compromise sleep to get in an early morning workout, think again.
 If you’re well rested and have flexibility, then I recommend sticking to your normal routine and making it a priority.
 Travel can also be an opportunity to switch things up and add in more stretching or bodyweight movement which you can do right in your hotel room.
-My two favorite resources are: ROMWOD and YogaGlo.
+Check out these FREE Invictus resources: At-Home Workouts – Limited and No Equipment -and- 21-Day Bodyweight Only Program.
 Alternatively, you can go for a long walk or visit a nearby park with your jump rope.
 This can help you to familiarize yourself with your new surroundings and can help reduce stress while you get the blood flowing.

-My last post, Give Yourself a Break, provided tips and techniques to getting quality rest that you need and deserve.
+Read this article, Give Yourself a Break, which provides tips and techniques to getting quality rest that you need and deserve.
 Adequate rest and sleep are essential for basic function of the neurological, digestive, endocrine and immune systems.
 To recap, remember to blackout the hotel room (disconnect unnecessary lights and alarms, draw the shades, or bring your eye mask) keep the temperature cool, stick to your bedtime routine (unpack, shower, read, stretch, etc.), wear ear plugs and unplug from technology an hour before bed to get quality sleep.

 Beat Jet Lag

 To prepare for longer trips (one week or more) shift into travel time zone.
 You may consider moving all activities, meals and sleep time up an hour for up to three days before you depart.
-For shorter trips (less than one week), I recommend staying on your home time zone as much as possible.
+For shorter trips (less than one week), it’s recommended to stay on your home time zone as much as possible.
 Hydrate well and more than usual; avoid alcohol and caffeine.
 Once you arrive, aim to get early morning sun exposure daily to help reset your circadian rhythm.

 Part of the fun of traveling includes exploring new restaurants, local foods, and cultures.
 Do your research beforehand and map out healthy restaurants so you have a plan before arriving.
 You can search directly on Google, Yelp, or Tripadvisor for keywords like “paleo,” “farm to table” or “gluten-free.”
 You may also want to research nearby grocery stores and markets.